 The actual singer on “That One Night,” though, is Todd Fancey, a singer-songwriter who is the guitarist for The New Pornographers.
 Fancey also wrote the catchy music for “That One Night,” while writing and producing team Gene Stupnitsky and Lee Eisenberg wrote the lyrics.

 There are no “official” lyrics for the song posted on the web, so there seems to be a disagreement about the words Fancey sings.
 Some say that part of the chorus says “so raw, so right,” while others claim he sings “so wrong, so right.”
 Another source claims the words are “so rock the ride all night all right.”
 I have always thought it was “so wrong,” and that makes the most sense, but I understand how one may also hear it as “so raw.”

 While we never got a tour or a full album from The Hunted, we loved the band’s music for that one night.
 Oh yeah.

-What is your favorite version of Frankenstein?
+What is your favorite episode of The Office?
+If you also love “The Dinner Party,” check out these deleted scenes.
 Leave your two cents in the comments.

 (Some related Chimesfreedom posts.)